rfzeg/apriltag_robot_pose/README.md

 or visualize the complete tf tree using RQT:
 `$ rosrun rqt_tf_tree rqt_tf_tree`

+If you would like the apriltag_robot_pose node to display output at the DEBUG verbosity level use:
+`$rosservice call /apriltag_robot_pose/set_logger_level "{logger: 'rosout', level: 'debug'}"`

 ## Troubleshooting
 + Gazebo is crashing as it is starting up: Usually, it is enough to run it again (probably several times).
 + ImportError No module named apriltags.msg: When using custom messages, make sure the packages containing them have been compiled.